na-na-hi/renget/archive/mmaib.md

 >Home: Nero Eterna

 **Kanata**
--The daughter to a fast-rising court official and a descendant of the current Sky Regent, Kanata can appear reserved around people she doesn't know.
+-Daughter to a fast-rising court official named Sayuri Amane and a descendant of the current Sky Regent, Kanata can appear reserved around people she doesn't know.
 As far back as her time with the Seraphim Officer Academy, she is reputed as "The Iron Hand" due to how much grip strength she can hold, allowing her to wield weapons efficiently despite appearing small and frail compared to most of her peers.
+Complimenting her meek nature is her habit to tend after her comrades in battle, being the battle medic of sorts of the squad.
+She can be clingy to people she admires, but she tries to keep herself reasonable and professional all the time.
 >Home: Diarnuit

 **Towa**
+-Energetic and friendly, Towa breaks the norm from the average Neronian; that being more reserved, introvert, and averse to outdoors.
+Often, peers tease her as "an angel in devil's wings" with how affectionate and wholesome she can be towards people.
+Her wyvern, Bibi has been with her since she was a child demon, gifted to her by her dad after graduating from Minor Circle.
+Towa and Bibi struck together ever since, the latter part of the reason why the former took up a flying role in Nero Eterna's reserve army.
+With her on the back of her beloved wyvern, Towa has encountered many kinds of people, including who would end up being her fellow Guardians.
+Her outgoing nature helps newer Guardians to feel at home with The Order.
+Despite her cool, put-together demeanor, she can be a bratty mess to handle if she doesnt get her fill of sweets.
 >Home: Nero Eterna

 **(!)Amelia**